Rakali

-Hunted for their soft fur and considered a nuisance animal, numbers were under threat until a protection order in 1938.
-They were still under destruction permits from 1938 to 1957 due to alleged destruction of irrigation banks and destruction of fishing nets.
-Additionally from 1957 to 1967 a number of licensed seasons were also held for this reason.
+Long considered a nuisance animal, rakali were hunted for their soft fur, particularly in the Depression of the 1930s, when a ban was placed on imported pelts such as the American muskrat.
+With their numbers under threat, a protection order was issued in 1938.
+However, they were still subject to destruction permits from 1938 to 1957 due to their effect on irrigation banks and alleged damage to fishing nets.
+Additionally, from 1957 to 1967 a number of licensed seasons were also held for this reason.

 Common names

 Until the 1980s, this species was commonly known as "water-rat" (also "common water-rat", or "golden-bellied water-rat"), but during the 1990s there was a push for such descriptive English common names to be replaced with indigenous names.
 In 1995, the Australian Nature Conservation Agency released a document in which the following indigenous names were recorded for H. chrysogaster.
 They recommended that "rakali" be adopted as the common name, and the Australian Department of Environment and Heritage has taken up this suggestion.
 Both common names are now widespread.